FuelRats/eslint-config-fuelrats/packages/eslint-config/README.md

 }
 ```

+As with the default Babel config, environment variables will still need to be defined.
+For a full list of supported environment settings, visit [the ESLint docs][eslint-env]

 ## Credits
-Our code style and this config set was inspired by and derived from the AirBnB javascript style guide.
+Our code style, and this config set, was inspired by and derived from the AirBnB JavaScript style guide.

 [Send some love their way 😍🎉🎊][airbnb]